 When the end to end tunnelling is used between a WLAN UE and a PDG and the IP address of the PDG is non-routable in the Internet, an additional means is required for routing the packets to the PDG and to meet the routing enforcement requirement.

-One of the possible way is using a site to site tunnel layer 3 tunnel between WLAN AN (an access router of WLAN AN) and PLMN (WAG).
-The packets from the WLAN UE and the PDG can be sent to the site to site tunnel based on the destination IP address of the packets by the access router.
-Note that this site to site L3 tunnel does not preclude use of a L2 tunnel for the end to end tunnel between a WLAN UE and a PDG.
+It is FFS for methods to enable scenario 3 for this kind of WLAN AN.